keithalewis/lac/README.md

 ```
 The _greater than_ (`>`) function is used to place a key and a value into
 the dictionary.
 Values are retrieved using less than (`<`) in front of
-the key.
+the key with no white space.
 The similarity to shell file ouput and input (respectively)
 is intentional.
-The key is the file name and the value is the bits in
+The key is the file name and the value is the content of
 the file.

 Use `load` to specify the _signature_ of the function returned by